codepress/admin-columns/readme.txt

 8. Posts Screen with custom fields.

 == Changelog ==

+= 2.2.1.1 =
+* [Fixed] Fixed issue with Posts 2 Posts (and other third party plugins) columns not being displayed because of  hooking into late actions on post pages

 = 2.2.1 =
 * [Added] Option to make permalink in permalink column clickable (linking to post)